 Divorce is not only difficult for the adults directly involved, but also for the children who see it unfold.
 Make sure you stay in tune with your kids’ feelings, even when it is difficult.
 Providing them with the support they need can help with the overall transition to the ‘new normal.’

-Carmel Divorce Attorneys
+Indianapolis Divorce Attorneys